springboardmentor74280b-design/Habitability-of-Exoplanets/README.md

-# 🌍 Exoplanet Habitability Prediction using XGBoost
+# 🌍 Exoplanet Habitability Prediction using Machine Learning

 ## 📌 Project Overview
 This project predicts the **habitability of exoplanets** using machine learning techniques by analyzing planetary and stellar characteristics.
 Since the original dataset does not contain a predefined *habitability* label, a **custom habitability target variable was engineered** based on scientifically relevant planetary features.